-On May 24, 2007, the Combined Shareholders' Meeting of the Company delegated its authority to the Company's Board of Directors in order to increase the share capital by issuing shares reserved for employees of the company and of French and foreign companies affiliated with it pursuant to Article L. 225-180 of the French Commercial Code, who are participants in savings plans and/or any mutual funds, eliminating the preemptive right they have.
+On May 24, 2007, the Combined Shareholders' Meeting of the Company's Board of Directors in order to increase the share capital by issuing shares reserved for employees of the company and of French and foreign companies affiliated with it pursuant to Article L. 225-180 of the French Commercial Code, who are participants in savings plans and/or any mutual funds, eliminating the preemptive right they have.
 This new authorization replaces the authorization granted by the General Shareholders' Assembly of May 16, 2006.